yinonov/fast/specs/toolbar.md

 > Typically, disabled elements are not focusable when navigating with a keyboard.
 However, in circumstances where discoverability of a function is crucial, it may be helpful if disabled controls are focusable so screen reader users are more likely to be aware of their presence.

-Following the "flexible" principle of FAST, I think we should support an API which enables exposing disabled controls to users.
+Following the "flexible" principle of FAST, we should support an API which enables exposing disabled controls to users.
 This allows implementors to decide if their circumstances warrant exposing that functionality or not.
 A simple solution here is that if an author wants to expose a disabled control, they would simply add it to the tabindex:

 ```html
 <fast-button disabled tabindex="0">Disabled</fast-button>